neherlab/ffpopsim/doc/docker.md

 Note: the first build might take some time

-Note: that these containers are throwaway and nothing persists inside them across runs.
+Note: these containers are throwaway and nothing persists inside them across runs.
 But you can persist files to `/workdir` and they will appear in the project directory.

 Note: docker access to the host filesystem is limited to the project directory, so you cannot go anywhere above it